IBM/watson-discovery-food-reviews/README.md

   instances: 1
 ```

-Additionally, your environment variables must be set in your `.env` file as described previously in step **10.
-Configure credentials**.
+Additionally, your environment variables must be set in your `.env` file as described previously in [Step 10.
+Configure credentials](#10-configure-credentials).

 To deploy your application, run the following command.